httpwg/http-extensions/draft-ietf-httpbis-proxy-status.md

 This document defines the Proxy-Status HTTP field to convey the details of intermediary response handling, including generated errors.

---- note_Note_to_Readers

-*RFC EDITOR: please remove this section before publication*

-Discussion of this draft takes place on the HTTP working group mailing list (ietf-http-wg@w3.org), which is archived at <https://lists.w3.org/Archives/Public/ietf-http-wg/>.

-Working Group information can be found at <https://httpwg.org/>; source code and issues list for this draft can be found at <https://github.com/httpwg/http-extensions/labels/proxy-status>.

 --- middle